Yarn Types : What Type of Yarn Suits Your Needs

 Wool Blends

-This one consists of two or more differently spun fibers put together.
-The most common blend contains at least 50% wool, but there are also ones that contain some synthetic materials too – they’re mostly used for warmer garments such as sweaters because they keep your body heat inside them better than other yarns do.
+Wool blends consist of two or more differently spun fibers combined.
+The most common blend contains at least 50% wool, but there are also blends that contain synthetic materials.
+These blends are mostly used for warmer garments such as sweaters because they retain body heat more effectively than pure wool yarns.

 Types of Wool Yarn